dorioliu/MutiCanonTest/README.md

 # MutiCanonTest
-This is a test project based on multiple Canon cameas.
-In this proj, three camera synchronously work to caputure a same scene.
+This is a test project based on multiple Canon cameras.
+In this proj, three camera synchronously work to capture the same scene.

 quickly started with the following steps:
 /******